-Dr. Andrea Adams has earned a master and a PhD in history.
+Dr. Andrea Adams has earned a master and a PhD in history at the HU.
 She has worked at the Dahlem Research School and at the Graduate School in History and Sociology in Bielefeld.

-At TU-DOC she, since 2019, organizes the proMotion program for female doctoral researchers.
+Since 2019, she organizes the proMotion program for female doctoral researchers.
 With additional hours she implements measures to improve support for doctoral and postdoctoral fellows according to the Strategy for the Advancement of Junior Scholars at TU Berlin.

 Dr. Simone Bartsch has a diploma as well as a doctoral degree in sociology, and is an expert for quantitative surveys who has worked at Freie Universität Berlin, the DIW and the University of Bremen.

-At TU-DOC she is, since 2019, responsible for studies and surveys on the careers of female (and male) doctorate holders of TU Berlin, but is as well glad to answer questions on the condition of doctoral researchers in general.
+Since 2019, she is responsible for studies and surveys on the careers of female (and male) doctorate holders of TU Berlin, but is as well glad to answer questions on the condition of doctoral researchers in general.
 She is also TU-Coordinator for the Career Building Programme of Femtec GmbH.

 Isabelle Stein is Sophie Müller-Moewes' parental leave substitute.
 She is a Master student at TU Berlin at the Institute of land and sea transport systems (ILS).
 Native to the city of Berlin she has lived in the United States of Amerika and Colombia during her academic and professional education.
 She joined the Center of Junior Scholars in August 2020.
 Here she has the pleasure to support international doctoral researchers in the process from their application to the awarding of their degrees.
 This project is funded by DAAD.